-You want to feel more confident and connected even when your kid is melting down or acting out.
+You want to feel more confident and connected even when your kid is overwhelmed or you're at odds.

 You’re craving clear principles and practical strategies to guide you during tough moments.

-You've maxed out general parenting advice and want ideas from someone who understands gifted and twice-exceptional kids like yours.
+You've maxed out general parenting advice and want ideas from someone who understands emotionally intense gifted and twice-exceptional kids like yours.

 This program will help you...

-Understand giftedness so you know what your child needs to thrive
+Understand giftedness, twice-exceptionality, and the sources of your child's intensity so you know what your child needs to thrive

-Stay more calm and collected in the face of your child’s big feelings
+Stay more calm and collected when your child is having big feelings

 Build a strategy list & support system tailored to your family's needs